Federated Human–AI

 • Operator overlay configuration

-• Consumes all substrates as library crates
+• Consumes the forum kit as git-pinned library crates

 View Repo →